Message When Adding or Activating an Account: Unknown Type

 How the financial institution chooses to classify the account in the OFX or QFX file (file format standards for transmitting financial information) they transmit may cause this issue to occur.
-The more common examples that cause this to occur are Certificate of Deposits and loans**.
+The more common examples that cause this to occur are Certificates of Deposit and loans**.

 When the Account Type is one not supported in the program, Quicken won't know what to do with it and will return Unknown Type in the account discovery results.

 How do I identify if this is happening to me:

 The OFX Log will show how the account is being transmitted, depending on the account connection being setup: